Comando Vermelho: Pacification (2008-2013)

 Beginning in 2008, in an effort to combat the widespread gang-related violence, Rio state police forces implemented a new "Pacification" strategy, "inspired by notions of community-oriented policing."
-The strategy, which proceeds in stages, begins with state occupation of a target favela using overwhelming military force, followed by the installation of a proximity-policing unit (Unidade de Policia Pacificadora, UPP), which remains in the favela after military withdrawal.
+The strategy, which proceeded in stages, began with state occupation of a target favela using overwhelming military force, followed by the installation of a proximity-policing unit (Unidade de Policia Pacificadora, UPP), which remains in the favela after military withdrawal.
 Rather than eliminating the drug trade, the UPPs were primarily tasked with securing the favela communities from gang-related violence.

 The early period of Pacification (2008–2010) saw 40 UPP battalions installed across 200 communities, and was largely successful for the state.
 The CV, which suddenly ceased their violent confrontation with state forces, ceded significant territory to the state; one UPP effort left "the CV's principal stronghold firmly in the hand of the state for the first time in more than a generation."

 Resurgence in violence (2013–present)

-Despite its initial success for the state, corruption and over-expansion caused erosion of the Pacification system, and by 2013 the program began to break down.
+Despite its initial success for the state, corruption and over-expansion caused erosion of the "Pacification" system, and by 2013 the program began to break down.
 Since then, violent clashes between the CV and state forces have surged.
-In 2016, following the collapse of a 20-year truce between the CV and the PCC, violence surged further.
-In 2023, sources consistently reported frequent violent clashes between the CV and the PCC as well as other rival gang groups.
+In 2016, following the collapse of a 20-year truce between the CV and the PCC, violence surged even further, as both organizations sought to ally themselves with smaller groups to fight over drug and arms trafficking routes and territory.
+In 2023, sources consistently reported frequent violent clashes between the CV and the PCC, as well as other rival groups and militias, such as the Terceiro Comando Puro and ADA.

-Additionally, an emerging struggle for control of the Amazon region has intensified between rival gangs including the CV.
-Seeking access to the valuable trafficking routes in the Colombia-Brazil-Peru tri-border region, the CV, PCC, Familia do Norte, and Colombian militia groups including the Border Command and the Carolina Ramirez Front have violently fought, contributing to a significant uptick in regional fatalities.
+Additionally, an emerging struggle for control of the Amazon region has intensified between rival organizations, including the CV.
+Seeking access to the valuable trafficking routes along the Colombia-Brazil-Peru tri-border region, groups such as CV, PCC, Família do Norte, Tren de Aragua and Colombian militias have violently fought, contributing to a significant uptick in regional fatalities.

 Armed militia groups in Rio represent another growing challenge for the CV.
-Militia groups, formed by former and current police officers purporting to fight crime, have grown to control substantial territory throughout Rio.
-In recent years, violence between militias and gangs has intensified; in 2020 and 2021, "clashes between gangs and militias were responsible for 28% of reported fatalities" in Rio.
-For example, in July and August 2022, the CV clashed frequently with the Campinho police militia for "control of the Morro do Fuba community in the North Zone."
+These militias, which are formed mainly of former and current police officers and military, have grown to control substantial territory throughout Rio.
+In recent years, violence between militias and drug gangs has intensified; in 2020 and 2021, "clashes between gangs and militias were responsible for 28% of reported fatalities" in Rio.
+For example, in July and August 2022, the CV clashed frequently with the "Campinho" police militia for control of the Morro do Fuba community in the North Zone of Rio de Janeiro.